The 50th Anniversary of US Wildlife Conservation stamps!

 For more info on above 1957 US Wildlife Conservation Stamp (featuring the Whooping Crane image), look Here.

-Most collectors feel these 1956 stamps were even more historically significant, particularly because they are the FIRST in a series.
-As State Duck Stamp and Print collectors know well by now, the first in a series can quickly become more valuable than all the other issues a series COMBINED!
+Most collectors feel these 1956 stamps are even more historically significant, particularly because they are FIRST in the Wildlife Conservation Series.
+As any collector of "First of State Duck Stamp Prints (Average ROI = 927% Appreciation) knows well by now, the first in a series can quickly become more valuable than all other issues in a series COMBINED!
 From yet another viewpoint, these 1956 Wildlife Conservation stamps got much more exposure among average American citizens because they were postage stamps in a time when the First Class letter delivery fee was its face price - 3 Cents.
-The 1946 Federal Duck Stamp, in contrast, was part of the licensing requirement for waterfowl hunters age 16 and up.
+The 1946 Federal Duck Stamp, in contrast, was part of the licensing requirement for just waterfowl hunters age 16 and up.
+Much less public exposure!

-Let's look at sales numbers.
-Postal records show the First Day of Sale of this 1956 stamp was May 5, 1956 and there were 123,159,400 stamps sold.
 The 1946-47 Federal Duck Stamp (Face price: 1 Dollar) featuring Redhead Ducks was the Thirteenth in that annual series.
 Postal records show the First Day of Sale of this 1946 stamp was July 1, 1946 and 2,016,841 of these stamps were sold.

 For Federal Duck Stamp Program info, look Here.
 For info on 1946-47 issue (and Bob Hines photo), look Here.

-About The Artist
+About Artist Bob Hines

-Photo of famous wildlife artist Bob Hines
+Click photo of wildlife artist Bob Hines for Full-Size version!

 Robert W. Hines was born in Columbus, Ohio on February 6, 1912.
 He attended the local schools there and in Fremont, Ohio where his family moved in 1921.
 He graduated from Fremont Ross High School in 1926.